2i2c-org/team-compass/services/open-source-development/index.md

 Each consortium starts with a shared problem or narrative, and a gathering of people.

 1. **Propose a shared problem.** This can be proposed by a 2i2c team member, or one or more community members.
 It most often emerges through discussions of the [2i2c roadmap](https://2i2c.org/roadmap/), where we recognize that several related initiatives serve a common narrative.
-   * **Initiatives:** Units of work that deliver value to open source communities, technology that 2i2c builds, or infrastructure for our services.
+   - **Initiatives:** Units of work that deliver value to open source communities, technology that 2i2c builds, or infrastructure for our services.
 Designed around a problem statement and a proposed solution.
 Resolved in weeks-\>months.
 These are how we plan and share the [2i2c roadmap](https://2i2c.org/roadmap/)
-   * **Narratives:** Stories of ongoing need for a large class of users or communities.
+   - **Narratives:** Stories of ongoing need for a large class of users or communities.
 Forms the basis of a consortium.
 Useful for funding pitches and grant-writing.
 Designed as a thread that ties multiple initiatives.
 Resolved in months-\>years.
-   * So far we have one consortium, organized around one narrative: [Optimize cloud spend on commercial cloud vendors](https://github.com/2i2c-org/narratives/issues/4)

 2. **Get critical mass.** Find enough other people who agree with the problem statement and are willing to participate in meetings about it.
 3. **Meet to define goals.** Have a meeting with coalition members to refine the problem, and decide if there’s enough interest in moving forward.